GreenBeanio/Garrett-s-General-Software-Licenses/README.md

 # Garrett's General Software Licenses

- A collection of software licenses
+This is a collection of software licenses I'm working on creating for my own projects.